Rio de Flag Tour: explore the natural and human history of our streams

 Explore Flagstaff’s streams & springs on your smartphone or computer!
 Most Flagstaff streams are “ephemeral” which means they are dry most of the year, but they support many unique Tour the Rio plants, flowers, and birds, and our very best local trails.
 Flagstaff’s early settlers depended on our springs and farmed our local floodplains.
 Many streams have been disturbed, but we can fix them.
 The Rio Tour app is the best way to learn about them!

-To open the app and install it on your phone:
+To open the app on your phone or on your computer, simply click